MLDesigner: SDF-Domain (Synchronous Data Flow)

 The SDF domain is a data driven, statically scheduled domain in MLDesigner.
 It is used to model time discrete systems, as for example digital signal processing, general or special purpose processors.
-In this domain model elements exchange synchronously a fixed quantity of data elements, so called particles.
+In this domain model, elements exchange synchronously a fixed quantity of data elements, so called particles.
 "Statically scheduled" means that the firing order of the primitives is determined once during the start up phase on the basis of fixed generating and consuming rates of the data elements.
-Within the SDF domain time does not exists.
+Within the SDF domain time does not exist.
 Another data driven domain is the DDF Domain (Dynamic Data Flow).
 Whereas in the SDF domain the generating and consuming rates are fixed, the rates in the DDF domain are variable, which allows a dynamical change of the data processing.

 DE-Domain (Discrete Event)

 The discrete event (DE) domain in MLDesigner provides a general environment for event-oriented simulations of systems such as queuing networks, communication networks, and high-level models of computer architectures, organizational systems, or production systems.
-In this domain, each Particle represents a time-event that corresponds to a change of the system state.
+In this domain, each particle represents a time-event that corresponds to a change of the system state.
 The data exchange itself represents an event appearing at one part of the model and acting on another model element.
 The DE domain schedulers process events in chronological order.
 Since the time interval between events is generally not fixed, each particle has an associated time stamp.
 Time stamps are generated by the block producing the particle based on the time stamps of the input particles and the latency of the block.
 Features like special events or resources, which represents the use of quantities and processor computation times, make modeling intuitive.
 The use of ready-made model elements like scheduling mechanism simplifies significantly the modeling process.
 The DE domain allows the modeling of a multitude of systems, such as bus systems, digital controller systems, computer architecture and system-on-a-chip (SoCs), networked computer systems, or networked organizational, production, or design/development processes.